Somebody Else's Prince: Summary

-The Prince comes over the wall into the Princess's garden in hope of her showing him how to grow a beautiful garden.
+The Prince comes over the wall into the Princess' garden in hope of her showing him how to grow a beautiful garden.
 They spend their days walking around and talking about many things.
-Even after the day was over and the Prince would go back over the wall, they would remember more things that they forgot to talk about.
-The days passed and they would always play in the Princess's garden since it was a nicer garden than the Prince's.
+Even after the day was over and the Prince went back over the wall, they would remember more things that they forgot to talk about.
+The days passed and they always played in the Princess' garden since it was a nicer garden than the Prince's.

 One afternoon Princess Gentianella goes to meet her Prince Amaryllis.
 As she approaches him he looks sad.
 The year had come to an end and he had failed to grow any flowers in his garden.
 He is glad to be executed, which surprises Princess Gentianella.
 Prince Amaryllis explains to Princess Gentianella that if he had somehow made the flowers grow that he would have to marry the Witch's daughter, Anemone.
 Princess Gentianella is not pleased with this news.
 He had been somebody else's prince the whole time that they had been playing together.
 The Prince tries to reason with her, saying that he had no choice but to agree with the terms.
 It was the only way to disenchant his kingdom.
 Princess Gentianella is not impressed and leaves her Prince at the wall.
 Her parents notice that she was upset and prompts her to tell them what was the matter.
 Princess Gentianella's mother tries to comfort her by saying,“you will soon find another prince in your garden.
 'But not that Prince', wept the poor little Princess.".